-You may also have a special MRI scan of your brain.
+You may also have a special MRI scan of your brain at the same time as the MRA.

 These tests should have been done within a couple of days of your symptoms.
 If you are fit enough, you will then be offered an operation within two weeks of your symptoms.